skypjack/entt/docs/md/graph.md

 from the first task, then a read-only request from the second task and finally a read-write request from the first task.<br/>
 Although this definition would probably be counted as an error, the resulting graph may be unexpected.
-This in fact consists of a single edge outgoing from the second task and directed to the first task.<br/>
+This, in fact, consists of a single edge outgoing from the second task and directed to the first task.<br/>
-To intuitively understand what happens, it's enough to think of the fact that a task never has an edge pointing to itself.
+To intuitively understand what happens, it is enough to think of the fact that a task never has an edge pointing to itself.

 While not obvious, this approach has its pros and cons like any other solution.